Political Ecology Track

 This specialized track assists students in finding jobs and bolsteres their prospects for admission to graduate programs concerned with climate change and other contemporary socio-ecological problems by demonstrating they already possess robust specialized training.
 More specifically, the track in Political Ecology prepares students for 1) graduate studies in environmental anthropology, human geography, environmental studies, environmental humanities, and the like; 2) jobs at various NGOs, state agencies, and international organizations that are focused on sustainability, climate change, and the social aspects of these two areas; 3) work with progressive organizations working on decarbonization, climate change mitigation and the like; 4) environmental journalism (a quickly growing field); and 5) a range of other careers focusing on climate change.

-The Anthropological Political Ecology Track consists of eleven required courses:
+The Anthropological Political Ecology Track Consists of Eleven Required Courses:

 (1) ANTH UN 1002 - Interpretation of Culture